e2b-dev/fc-versions/README.md

    ./build.sh
    ```

-   The built kernels will be placed in `builds/vmlinux-<version>/vmlinux.bin`.
+   The built firecrackers will be placed in `builds/firecracker-<version>/firecracker`.

 ## Development Workflow

-- On every push, GitHub Actions will automatically build the kernels and save it as an artifact.
+- On every push, GitHub Actions will automatically build the firecrackers and save it as an artifact.

 ## License